|| F.S. 1001.64; FAC 6A-14.057

 - Student Organization Leaders

-- Student organization leaders shall be open to all students without discrimination on basis of race, color, religion, national origin, ethnicity, age, sex, gender, veteran or military status, disability, sexual orientation, genetic information, marital status, or any other factor protected under applicable federal, state, and local laws, rules, and regulations.
+- Student organization leaders shall be open to all students without discrimination on basis of race, color, religion, pregnancy, national origin, ethnicity, age, sex, gender, veteran or military status, disability, sexual orientation, genetic information, marital status, or any other factor protected under applicable federal, state, and local laws, rules, and regulations.

 - For students to be selected in a student organization leadership role, the student must be currently enrolled at Seminole State College by the time of application for the student leadership position.

-- Students must be in good academic (minimum overall GPA of 2.0) and no current conduct violations or investigations.
+- Students must be in good academic standing (minimum overall GPA of 2.0) and no current conduct violations or investigations.

 - Students must be enrolled in a minimum of 6 credit hours while they hold their leadership position.